Reason for Your Appointment

 We offer consultations by telephone for a Doctor or Nurse to answer quick queries from patients which do not require a face-to-face conversation.
+Telephone appointments with Pharmacists, Mental Health practitionesr and Physiotherapists are available 7 days a week including bank holidays.
 Please note that these consultations can only be booked by telephone.
 We will try to give you a time slot for the doctor to call, so please ensure you are available to take the call.

 If you are unable to attend a surgery because you are housebound or feel too unwell, please call the surgery (preferably before 10am) to arrange contact from one of the clinical team who will usually ring back to assess your medical needs and plan how we can address them.
 When you (or your carer) ring, you will be asked for details of the problem, for an up-to-date and reliable contact number and for any specific issues we should be aware of that may influence our ability to assess you (such as key codes for door entry).